Ferrys93de/UniTyLab-Thesis-Template/template/90-Document/92-Tutorial.typ

 === Getting started
 The folder "90-Document" contains the files "90-Document.typ", "91-Doc-Infos.typ" as well as this tutorial.
-If you open this folder you can see an open eye on the file "90-Document.typ", indicading that this file is previewed on the right.
+If you open this folder, you can see an open eye on the file "90-Document.typ", indicating that this file is previewed on the right.
 "90-Document.typ" serves as the main file of your project.

-To personalize this document open "91-Doc-Infos.typ" and fill in your data.
+To personalize this document, open "91-Doc-Infos.typ" and fill in your data.
 The title screen should now have changed according to your inputs.

-=== Mandetory Chapters
+=== Mandatory Chapters
-This template contains a number of files/chapters which are mandetory in every project.
+This template contains a number of files/chapters which are mandatory in every project.
 These files are found in the folders 10, 20, and 40.

 === Personal Chapters